techsemicolon/laravel-dump-inspector/README.md

 ## Wait..
 There is more :

-If there is only single variable passed to the idump, it returns the same which helps you to actually chain commands and use dump between like below :
+If there is a single variable passed to the `idump()` helper function, it returns the same value which helps you to actually chain functions and use dump between like below :

 ~~~php
 <?php